jmarthaller/youtravel-demo/README.md

 ### Login/User Profile

-Users can login to access their YouTravel account or sign up to create a new account.<br />
+Users can login to access their YouTravel account.
+A user's login has validations.<br />
-A user's login has validations.
 Upon a successful login attempt a user will be taken to their profile page, which contains videos that user has uploaded.

 ![youtravel-login](gifs/yt-login.gif)